HIV and HCV Testing

 HIV Testing in Health Care Settings – California Law

 In California, changes to HIV testing law have supported the effort to bring "opt-out" (routine offering with the option to decline to take an HIV test) HIV testing to the state's health care facilities.

-As of January 1, 2008, Assembly Bill (AB) 682 (Berg, Chapter 550, Statutes of 2007), added California Health and Safety (H&S) Code Section 120990, which eliminated the requirement for written consent for an HIV test when ordered by a medical care provider.
+As of January 1, 2008, Assembly Bill (AB) 682 (PDF) (Berg, Chapter 550, Statutes of 2007), added California Health and Safety (H&S) Code Section 120990, which eliminated the requirement for written consent for an HIV test when ordered by a medical care provider.

 Medical care providers ordering HIV tests under H&S Code Section 120990(a) are not required to obtain written consent for an HIV test, nor are laboratories processing HIV tests ordered by medical care providers under H&S Code Section 120990(a) required to obtain either written or oral consent to process the ordered test.
 Furthermore:

 Continued requirements for written consent under H&S Code Section 120990(c) refer to HIV testing provided and/or processed in non-medical settings (such as OA-funded confidential HIV test sites).

 Instead of required written consent, H&S Code Section 120990(a) requires medical care providers to do the following before they order an HIV test:

 1) Inform the patient that an HIV test is planned;

 3) Inform the patient that there are numerous treatment options available for a patient who tests positive for HIV and that a person who tests negative for HIV should continue to be routinely tested;